 In an industry that faces constant change and regulation, financial services firms want employees who hold their own ground.
 Being able to perform your duties reliably and with minimal supervision shows employers that you are capable of managing your time and objectives.

 Tip: In your interview, share a story from your own work experience where you successfully managed your time to reach objectives.
 You might say something like:

 - I had a client request come up in the middle of an important project.
 By prioritizing my tasks and time, I was able to exceed the client’s expectations as well as the company’s.

 According to the PwC study, 80% of all financial services roles are affected by technology.
 Exhibiting the ability to adapt to technological changes and advances is a major bonus to financial services firms.
-More specifically, financial services firms are looking for candidates who have a firm understanding of Structured Query Language (SQL), the language used to communicate to their databases.
+More specifically, firms are looking for finance professionals with technical skills like a strong understanding of Structured Query Language (SQL), the language used to communicate to their databases.

 Tip: Indicate your experience or knowledge level in SQL and other technologies by adding them into the skills section of your resume.
 Remember to use lively, colorful language to keep the recruiter’s attention.
 As an example:

 In the Market for a Financial Services Position?